-Uninsured or under-insured motorist insurance coverage is an extremely important asset to your auto insurance policy.
+Uninsured or under-insured motorist insurance is an extremely important aspect of your auto insurance policy.
 If you’re asking yourself, “Do I need uninsured motorist coverage?”
-The answer is definitely, “yes.”
+The answer is definitely, “YES.”
 It’s so important to have uninsured motorist coverage because many Florida residents drive without any liability insurance at all to cover the injuries they cause.
 That means if they hit you, you’ll be paying for it out of your own pocket.

 Your insurance company is required by law to offer uninsured motorist coverage as part of every automobile policy written, unless you specifically decline it in writing.
 Coverage is usually designated on the face page of your automobile insurance policy by the letter or letters “U” or “UM.”